timvanderzee/biophysical-muscle-model/Reproduce/README.md

 | Figure 6         | ☑️   | Not required    | Not required |
 | Figure 7         | ☑️  | ☑️             | Optional |
 | Figure 8         | ☑️  | Not required    | Not required |

+## Model parameter fitting
+To perform parameter fitting you need CasADi software, see: https://web.casadi.org/get/.
+For more information see [biophysical-muscle-model/Fitting](https://github.com/timvanderzee/biophysical-muscle-model/tree/main/Fitting).

+To reproduce parameter fitting, run the `reproduce_model_fitting.m` script.
+Running this script for all fibers and models should result in the same parameter values as in our pre-print.
+If you're just interested in the parameter values, they are provided in the [Parameters folder](https://github.com/timvanderzee/biophysical-muscle-model/tree/main/Reproduce/Parameters).